open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 ![EVT3 event types](evt3-event-types.png)

 The logic behind EVT3 is the following:  a new event is registered when the **`x` address** changes.
-From this principle, one has to register an event when one of the three events happen:
+From this principle, one has to register an event when one of the following three events appear in the stream:
 * `EVT_ADDR_X`: single event with the `x` coordinate encoded to it, together with polarity.
 The timestamp and `y` address have been passed in previous events.
 This event is structured as follows:

 ```